rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 incus profile assign ubuntu-test default,macvlan
 ```

-To find out if DHCP assigns an address to the container stop and start the container again:
+To find out if DHCP assigns an address to the container, stop and start the container again:

 ```bash
 incus restart ubuntu-test